XBrutalPandaX/Write-up/THM/Brooklyn-Nine-Nine.md

 226 Directory send OK.
 ftp> get note_to_jake.txt
 ```
-this will download the text file to your machine. (you can also use mget command)
+We can download the text file to your machine through get. (you can also use mget command)
-This is the note thats left
+The note we found is as follow
 >From Amy,

 >Jake please change your password.
 It is too weak and holt will be mad if someone hacks into the nine nine